zimmertr/Kubernetes-Manifests/Unifi_Controller/README.md

 *Required:*

 1. Modify `vars.yml` with parameters according to your environment.
-    * The DNS A record is provided to test connectivity to the software after deployment.
-If one is not provided, this step will fail but the software will likely still be available at the provided IP Address.
 2. Create the necessary directories defined in `vars.yml` on your NFS server.
 3. Stop any existing Unifi Controllers on the same network.
 4. Execute the playbook: `ansible-playbook provision.yml`.
-5. Navigate to `https://hostname`:8443/ to access the software.
+5. Navigate to https://host.name:8443/ to access the software.
 6. If you took a backup, feel free to restore it.
 You will need to delete your devices, however, as the relationship will have been broken.
     * Devices -> Device -> Config -> Manage Device -> Forget
 7. Reset your Ubiquiti devices to factory defaults.